Frank Zappa

 Frank Zappa: Surreal Anarchy From The Mother Superior

-Retrospective by Miles, History of Rock, The, 1983
+Retrospective by Miles, The History of Rock, 1983

 Frank Zappa was born a composer.
 Had he been born in a different time or place, he would probably have become a 'serious' composer.
 But ...

-Report by Gavin Martin, NME, January 1983
+Report by Gavin Martin, New Musical Express, 15 January 1983

 "OH GAWD!
 Can anyone tell me the way to London Wail?"The fat flustered city gent looks like he's been stuck in the middle of the ...